badubada/MMM-REnergy/README.md

 **MagicMirror² module** – Renewable Energy in Germany

-Displays current energy feed-in and production data for Germany in up to four tiles, sourced from the official SMARD API of the Federal Network Agency (Bundesnetzagentur).
+Displays current relevant data for the development of renewable energies in for european countries (inial commit: only Germany is included) in up to four tiles in a flexible grid layout.
+This module was vibe coded with Anthropic's Claude AI.
+Sonnet 4.6.
+Please feel free to adapt it / improve it / make suggestions.
+Please be aware that this is my first created MagicMirror module - so for sure it does not fullfil the standards in module development (not yet ;-).
+Your feedback is very welcome!

 ---